klustria/oci-devops-helidon-example/README.md

    terraform apply -auto-approve
    ```
 ### Provision all resources required to set up the OCI DevOps.
-1. Open `oci-devops-helidon-example` from Code Editor.
+1. Open `oci-devops-helidon-example` project from Code Editor.
-2. From the root directory of the cloned repository, open `terraform.tfvars` and fill up the values of the following variables:
+2. From the root directory of the project, open `terraform.tfvars` and fill up the values of the following variables:
    * `tenancy_ocid` - If already set from the previous exercise, leave as is.
 Otherwise, this can be retrieved by opening the `Profile` menu and click `Tenancy: <your_tenancy_name>`.
 The tenancy OCID is shown under `Tenancy Information`.
 Click `Show` to display the entire ID or click `Copy` to copy it to your clipboard.
    * `region` - If already set from the previous exercise, leave as is.
 Otherwise, from OCI Console's home screen, open the `Region` menu, and then click `Manage Regions`.
 Locate the Home Region and copy the Region identifier.
    * `compartment_ocid` - This can be automatically populated by running the tool `update_compartment.sh` or otherwise, value can be retrieved from the previous exercise's terraform output.